The Ultimate Guide to Custom Watercooling your PC

 Step One: Assemble Blocks & Add Fittings

-Depending on what water block you brought, you may or may not have to construct it.
+Depending on what water block you bought you may or may not have construct it.
 My EKWB Supreme-HF come pre-constructed for me however, it did come with instructions so you can do it yourself just in case you need to clean it in the future.

 When attaching your barbs, make sure they all include their rubber washers.
-Sometimes they go astray in the manufacturing process; if one is missing, the loop will spring a leak.
+Sometimes they go astray in the manufacturing process if one is missing there is a high chance the loop is going to spring a leak.

 Step Two: Attach Cooling Blocks